bb-io/AmazonS3/README.md

+# Argo Blackbird S3

+This is a fork of the Blackbird S3 App with support for:

+- object metadata
+- specifying AWS region
+- small bug fixes

+## Deployment

+- clone this repo
+- `cd Apps.AmazonS3`
+- `../deploy.sh`

+You must `cd` into the directory then run `../deploy.sh` from within it.
+It will generate a `blackbird_app_sp.zip` directory.
+Upload that to Blackbird.

 # Blackbird.io Amazon S3

 Blackbird is the new automation backbone for the language technology industry.
 Blackbird provides enterprise-scale automation and orchestration with a simple no-code/low-code platform.
 Blackbird enables ambitious organizations to identify, vet and automate as many processes as possible.
 Not just localization workflows, but any business and IT process.
 This repository represents an application that is deployable on Blackbird and usable inside the workflow editor.